deletedcu/angular-demo/lectures/day-2/url_params.md

 # URL Params

 ## Lesson Objectives
-*By the end of this lesson, students should be able to:*
+*By the end of this lesson, you will be able to:*

-- Define what URL params are.
+- Define URL params.
 - Create an external data file.
 - Use the data file to generate links.
-- Have the Resume component display the ID param.
+- Have the resume component display the ID param.
 - Show specific job data based on the ID param.

-## Define What URL Params Are
+## Define URL Params

 URL params allow us to pass data into the application from the URL.